velikodniy/tbparser/README.md

   do_something(item)
 ```

 `item` is an instance of `tbparser.summary_reader.SummaryItem`.
-It is a named tuple actually with the fillowing keys:
+It is a named tuple actually with the following keys:

 - `tag`,
 - `step`,